abhishekg16/raft/README.md

 ###API

-Raft package provides a New method which take myid ( of the local server),  path ( path of the configuration files ),   server  (serverInstance (set server logger before sending), kvStorePath (path where backend key value store is present), isRestart  (specify whether it is a restart or fresh start of raft isntance) and return a pointer to the new raft instance.
+Raft package provides a New method which take myid ( of the local server),  path ( path of the configuration files ),   server  (serverInstance (set server logger before sending), kvStorePath (path where backend key value store is present), isRestart  (specify whether it is a restart or fresh start of raft instance) and return a pointer to the new raft instance.

 {